paulross/PyCppContainers/docs/sphinx/source/introduction.rst

                         .                               .           |
                         .                               .
 Process C++ data

-So how do you convert data from Python to C++ *in general*?
-Here is an example of how to do this, but it is problematical.
+Here is an example of how to do this, but it is problematic when converting data from Python to C++ *in general*.

 .. raw:: latex